-The proposed action consists of development of facilities and infrastructure on Guam to support relocating approximately 600 military personnel and their 900 dependents to establish and operate an Army Air and Missile Defense Task Force (AMDTF).
-The proposed Army AMDTF on Guam contains the following three missile components:
+The proposed master planning action for an Army Air and Missile Defense Task Force (AMDTF) on Guam contains the following three missile components:

-- The Terminal High Altitude Area Defense (THAAD) system is a long-range, land-based air defense weapon system that provides terminal defense against ballistic - missiles.
+- The Terminal High Altitude Area Defense (THAAD) system is a long-range, land-based air defense weapon system that provides terminal defense against ballistic missiles.
 This system is designed to intercept missiles during late mid-course or final stage flight.
-The THAAD flies at high altitudes and provides broad area coverage against threats to critical assets such as population centers, industrial resources, and military forces. - Patriot Missiles target cruise missiles and air breathing threats that threaten the THAAD or other civilian or military assets on Guam.
-This weapon system is a point defense option with limited range designed to strike threat aircraft, unmanned aerial vehicles, and cruise missiles just before impact.
+The THAAD flies at high altitudes and provides broad area - coverage against threats to critical assets such as population centers, industrial resources, and military forces. - Patriot Missiles target cruise missiles and air breathing threats that threaten the THAAD or other civilian or military assets on Guam.
+This weapons system is a point defense option with limited range designed to strike threat aircraft, unmanned aerial vehicles, and cruise missiles just before impact.
 This system utilizes hit-to-kill technology. - A Surface-Launched Advanced Medium-Range Air-to-Air Missile (SLAMRAAM) engages targets to beyond line-of-sight and defends against the air threat from unmanned aerial vehicles and cruise missiles.

 The Army AMDTF is a ground force that would not be accompanied by aircraft or ships.
 Components would include command and control, missile field teams, maintenance, and logistics/supplies support.
 The proposed mode of operation relies on inter-service agreements for all other support facilities.
-The Army has estimated \$242 million for funding projected for Fiscal Year (FY)-14 and FY-15 for construction of the required facilities (including the weapons emplacement sites).
+The Army has set aside \$242 million for funding in Fiscal Year (FY)-14 and FY-15 for construction of the required facilities (including the weapons emplacement site).

-Figure 2.1-1 summarizes the three alternatives carried forward in the Environmental Impact Statement (EIS) impact analysis.
+Figure 2.1-1 summarizes the three alternatives carried forward in the Environmental Impact Statement/Overseas Environmental Impact Statement (EIS/OEIS) impact analysis.